-The University of Arizona's Office of Research and Partnership held the 2025 Big Idea Challenge, which is an initiative that incentivises transdisciplinary, convergent research teams to incubate ideas, generate new insights, and launch transformative, high-impact projects with the potential for future extramural support.
+The University of Arizona's Office of Research and Partnership held the 2025 Big Idea Challenge, which is an initiative that incentivizes transdisciplinary, convergent research teams to incubate ideas, generate new insights, and launch transformative, high-impact projects with the potential for future extramural support.
 These projects will further enhance U of A’s position as a leader in producing game-changing research and innovation that tackles regional, national, and global challenges in six strategic areas.

 With extreme heat causing record-breaking deaths in Arizona, the Heat and Health Resilience Innovation Consortium launches a statewide consortium to develop wearable biosensors, kiosk care, multilingual apps, and AI-driven health risk tools.
 Co-led by Dr. Amelia Gallitano and Dr. Freya Spielberg, both faculty at the College of Medicine Phoenix, it integrates tech, clinical training, and community partnerships to save lives and lead innovation in climate-responsive health.